nicocardiel/megaradrp-cookbook/_sources/datared.rst.txt

 MOS).

 In this case, the observation-result files are named ``8_LcbImage.yaml`` for the LCB and ``8_MosImage.yaml`` for the MOS mode, and include a list of all the frames obtained for the target.
 The ``extraction_offset`` parameter can be computed as detailed in section :ref:`Wavelength_Calibration`.
-The ``reference_extinction`` parameter can be provided here if it is not at the ``control.yaml`` file.
+The ``reference_extinction`` parameter can be provided here if it is not at the default calibration directory.
 The parameter ``ignored_sky_bundles`` contains the sky bundle ids to be ignored when the sky spectrum is computed (see sample .yaml file below).
 In the case of LCB observing mode, the dedicated sky-bundles have, by default, all ids in the range 93-100.
 These bundles (sorted in blocks of seven consecutive fibers) correspond to the individual fiber ids and position on the sky (for instrument PA set to zero, i.e. NE) listed in Table below.

 +----------+---------------------------+-------------+---------------+
 |Sky-bundle| Sky-fibers ids in each    | On-sky      | Distance to   |